ethereum-optimism/optimism/specs/glossary.md

 costs.

 A channel can be split in [frames][channel-frame] in order to be transmitted via [batcher transactions][batcher-transaction].
-The reason to split a channel into frames is that a channel might too large to include in a single batcher transaction.
+The reason to split a channel into frames is that a channel might be too large to include in a single batcher transaction.

 A channel is uniquely identified by its timestamp (UNIX time at which the channel was created) and a random value.
 See